Search

 To sum it up, both Storage Spaces Direct and StarWind VSAN come with their own set of perks and trade-offs for your IT infrastructure.

 Storage Spaces Direct shines in read performance, particularly when virtual machines are aligned with CSV owner nodes.
 However, we observed some unexpected performance issues during 4K and 64K random-write tests, where S2D sometimes underperformed with data in the mirror tier compared to when it spanned both mirror and parity tiers.
-This highlights the need for careful monitoring to ensure optimal performance.
+This highlights the need for careful monitoring and VM data placing to ensure optimal performance.
 Mismanagement of workloads can lead to significant performance drops, particularly at certain queue depths.
-Additionally, S2D requires extra space for fault tolerance, which can impact overall capacity efficiency.
+Additionally, S2D requires extra space for fault tolerance, which can impact overall storage efficiency.

 On the other hand, StarWind VSAN proves to be a solid choice for high-performance environments, especially with mixed read/write or write-heavy workloads.
 It consistently delivers superior write performance under load, regardless of VM placement, and offers better capacity efficiency.
 However, StarWind VSAN lacks the local read boost that S2D provides, can be more demanding on CPU resources, and showed some anomalies in single-threaded tests.

 So, if you’re looking for exceptional read performance and don’t mind keeping a close eye on your workloads, S2D is a great option.
-But if you want a consistent write and mixed IO performance with better capacity efficiency, StarWind VSAN in NVMe-oF HA configuration is the way to go.
+But if you’re after consistent write and mixed I/O performance with better capacity efficiency, all in a rugged ‘fire-and-forge’ mode, StarWind VSAN is the way to go.

 Stay tuned for our upcoming articles, where we’ll dive deeper into these solutions to give you a bigger picture of how they can fit into your IT strategy.